CliffordAnderson/XQuery4Humanists/01-introduction.md

   default return "What day again?"
 ```

-There is also a operator called a `typeswitch` that let's you branch on types rather than values.
-Here's an example of
+There is also an expression called `typeswitch` that let's you branch on types rather than values.
+Here's an example:

 ```xquery
 xquery version "3.1";